Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldintro.md

   We remove **Player**, because we will be using the network library to spawn the player.
 The library cannot track objects that start in the scene.
   :::

-1. Add Player prefab to `NetworkPrefabs` list inside of `NetworkManger`.
+1. Add Player prefab to `NetworkPrefabs` list inside of `NetworkManager`.
 1. Select **Default Player Prefab.**

   ![addingdefaultprefab](/img/default-player-prefab.gif)